Hodgkin Lymphoma in Children

 Blood and urine tests.

-These can be used to get an idea of your child's overall health.
-Certain changes can
+These can be used to get an idea of your child's overall health and organ function.

 Chest X-ray.
 The chest X-ray